Psychoanalytic Psychotherapy Fellowship

 Meet the Institutes – a brief presentation from each of the five major psychoanalytic institutes in Los Angeles

 Psychopharmacology in the Practice of Psychoanalytic Psychotherapy

-Please download our Postgraduate Fellowship application to apply.
+Please download, fill in, and save this PDF to apply.
 Application requirements and instructions for submission can be found on the last page.